thomasfr/mastodon-lists/README.md

 ## How to import

-A GitHub Actions workflow will create a zip file with all the `csv` files in it.
-This zip file also contains a concatenated, sorted, and deduplicated `aws-all.csv` file of all other `csv` files.
+A GitHub Actions workflow will create a zip file of all the `csv` files.
+It will also contain a concatenated, sorted, and deduplicated `aws-all.csv` file of all other `csv` files.
 To download this artifact go to the GitHub Actions section, click on the latest workflow run, and download the `AWS-Mastodon-Lists` artifact file from it.
 You can also clone the repository or download individual files.